-- Electors who require it may bring a friend or support person to assist with marking the ballot.
+- Electors may bring a friend or support person to assist with marking their ballot.

 - Electors who require it may book an American Sign Language interpreter from the Canadian Hearing Society to accompany them to vote.
 Elections Ontario will cover the cost of the interpreter.